-Project Respect is an intersectional feminist, non faith based organisation.
+Project Respect is an intersectional feminist, non-faith based organisation.

-We are a specialised support service and peer community for women and gender diverse people with experience in the sex industry, including experiences of trafficking for sexual exploitation.
+We are a specialised support and referral service and peer community for women and gender diverse people with experience in the sex industry, and for women and gender diverse people with experiences of trafficking for sexual exploitation.

-- We connect to and create community -
+We connect to and create community

-- We provide safe community lunch and gardening activities -
+We provide safe community lunch and gardening activities

 Provide support to women and gender diverse people with experience in the sex industry to achieve self-directed goals, including equitable access to services

-- Provide support to women and gender diverse people who have experienced trafficking for sexual exploitation, whether current, historic, international or domestic
+Provide support to women and gender diverse people who have experienced trafficking for sexual exploitation, whether current, historic, international or domestic

-- Advocate for structural change to end sexual exploitation -
+Advocate for structural change to end sexual exploitation

 We provide a platform to elevate and amplify the voices of, while also being informed and guided by, those with past and present lived experience.